 6. Pressure cook at high pressure for 3 minutes, then in warm mode for 10 minutes.
 Turn the knob to the venting position to release the remaining pressure.

 7 & 8.
 Gently stir in 1 tablespoon of butter, grated parmesan, and parsley.
-Fluff rice with a fork, then serve shrimp and rice warm.
+Fluff rice with a fork, then serve garlic butter shrimp and rice warm.

-Shrimp and rice is tasty enough to eat plain without any sauce and quick enough for midweek meals, when paired with a side salad or steamed vegetables.
-It would also be terrific to make a meat-free meal, like the firecracker shrimp for meatless Mondays.
+This garlic butter shrimp and rice is flavorful enough to enjoy on its own, yet quick enough for midweek meals when paired with a side salad or steamed vegetables.
+It also makes a great meat-free option for a delicious meatless Monday dinner.

 Storage and reheating instructions